Coast Guard, DHS.

 The recommendations will inform Coast Guard and NOAA decision makers and may lead to appropriate international actions.

-We expect that information gathered during the study will help us identify any problems with vessel operations in right whale habitat areas and make conclusions about appropriate solutions.
+We expect that information gathered during the study will help us identify any problems with vessel operations in right whale habitat areas and make Start Printed Page 64970conclusions about appropriate solutions.
 As a result of the study, we might decide that, in the study area, all or some of the following steps should be taken:

 1. Maintain current vessel routing measures, if any;